lidofinance/lido-improvement-proposals/LIPS/lip-32.md

 ### Rationale

 The main tradeoff considered was between maintaining operational safety and reducing coordination overhead.
-Adding a prolongation mechanism shifts responsibility for validity renewal from the DAO to the committee, enforcing drills through real multisig action.
-Limiting prolongations and enforcing liveness checks maintains a balance between flexibility and rigor.
-The switch to Vyper 0.4.1 removes compiler-level bugs and increases auditability.
+Adding a prolongation mechanism shifts execution of the validity renewal from the DAO to the emergency committee, enforcing drills through real multisig action.
+Limiting prolongations and enforcing liveness checks maintains a balance between flexibility and rigorness.
+Vyper 0.4.1 brings substantial improvements in security, gas efficiency, and maintainability by fixing known compiler issues, adding full support for the EVM Cancun hard fork, and refining gas-cost optimizations.
+For the full changelog, refer to the [official release notes](https://docs.vyperlang.org/en/stable/release-notes.html#v0-4-1-tokara-habu).
 The model stays true to the one-time-use principle to ensure GateSeal remains a high-trust, high-scrutiny tool.

 ### Technical Specification